Consolidate your debt into one simple monthly payment without a loan, and gain financial stability with our Debt Relief Program.

 Our objective at Debt Reduction Services is to offer a debt relief program that is superior to all.
 Because our concerns are the same as yours, we’ve developed an affordable program that will save you money in reduced interest, minimize your repayment timeline, and contribute positively to your credit.

-Debt Management Plans start with us reaching out to each of your creditors and negotiating with them to reach new terms that you can afford.
+Debt Management Plans start with us providing new creditor approved terms that you can afford.
 This may include lowered monthly payments, reduced interest rates, and/or waived fees.
-Because we already have relationships with your creditors and experience in these types of negotiations, we will most likely have an easier time coming to an agreement that fits with your budget and is acceptable to your creditors than if you had reached out on your own.
+Because we already have relationships with your creditors, we will most likely have an easier time coming to an agreement that fits with your budget and is acceptable to your creditors than if you had reached out on your own.
 Once new terms are established, you make one monthly payment to us and we disperse it to your creditors.

 We offer this same service to everyone, no matter your income, credit score, or amount of debt or credit accounts.
 In addition to our structured debt management plan, you’ll have a team of professionals at your disposal.
 They’ll be there to answer questions, negotiate and communicate with your creditors on your behalf, and teach you ways to manage your finances in order to avoid debt in the future.
 We don’t make anyone take the journey alone.